biolab/orange3/doc/visual-programming/source/widgets/classify/majority.rst

 -  **Data**

-Data set.
+A data set

 -  **Preprocessor**

-Preprocessed data.
+Preprocessed data

 **Outputs**:

 -  **Learner**

-Majority learning algorithm.
+A majority learning algorithm

 -  **Classifier**

-Trained classifier.
+A trained classifier.
 In the output only if the learning data (signal *Data*) is present.

 Description